NewSigma/Physica/README.md

 # Physica
-Physica is a scientific computing engine.
-There are still a lot of work to do.
+Physica is a the Mathematica-like computational physics engine.
+This project is created to learn and there are still a lot of work to do.
 #Develop environment
 Ubuntu 18.04\
 CMAKE 3.15.3\